deltachat-bot/bot-pages/development.md

 The core engine can be used natively from rust, and through a [C-API](https://c.delta.chat) from C and C++.
 (Please note that the rust API is still subject to change, while the C-API is considered stable.)

-Additionally there are bindings to the C-API for the following languages:
+For the following languages there are bindings to the C-API:
 * Python: [https://py.delta.chat](https://py.delta.chat)
 * NodeJS: [https://github.com/deltachat/deltachat-node](https://github.com/deltachat/deltachat-node)
 * Golang: [https://github.com/hugot/go-deltachat](https://github.com/hugot/go-deltachat)

+Additionally there are two small libraries for NodeJS that provide a higher level API to write bots:
+* [deltachat-node-bot-base](https://github.com/deltachat/deltachat-node-bot-base) — for writing bots (duh!),
+* [deltachat-node-webbot-base](https://github.com/deltachat/deltachat-node-bot-base) — for web-interacting bots (bases on the former).

-If you language of choice misses here, please consider to write bindings to the API for it!
-Using FFI it shouldn't be too hard.
+(If you language of choice misses here, please consider to write bindings to the API for it!
+Using FFI it shouldn't be too hard.)

-### Background
+## Background

 The Delta Chat core engine manages all network connections and watches for activity.
 It also provides ways to interact with known data (e.g. reading messages) as well as to create new data (e.g. managing contacts, sending messages).